 A week later, the same thing happened.
 I recently started making salads in order to be healthier and bringing them to work.
 The reusable bowl-shaped container that I put in my bag gently works the money out of my back pocket with every step I take as it hits against my backside.
-This time a different lady tapped my shoulder and I turned around.
-She said the money was about to fall out of my pocket.
-This time it was in Times Square.
-I couldn’t help feeling wonder about the good people that are in the heart of NYC, a place that is otherwise known for it’s sharp elbows and unethical swindlers looking to make a buck.
+This time a different lady tapped my shoulder as I was walking through Times Square.
+I turned around and she said the money was about to fall out of my pocket.
+I couldn’t help feeling wonder about the good people that are in the heart of NYC, a place that is otherwise known for it’s sharp elbows and swindlers looking to make a buck.

 A few things have happened to me as I became a father, gotten older, and have a few bucks saved up for retirement.
 I find myself more focused on doing the right thing than I am putting my self interest first.
 I have always tried to follow the golden rule, “do unto others as you would have them do unto you.”
 But that applies to how you treat people.
 What I am talking about is what you do when no one else is looking.
 When you know you won’t get caught, what decision will you make?